 Epsom Salt (Not Recommended)

-- Drill deep holes in the stump about 1 inch wide with a power drill.
+- Drill holes about 1 inch wide and deep into the stump.

-If this process is successful, the stump will die within two to three months and be close to full decay after a year.
-Note that you should never use rock salt or table salt, which could seriously harm the quality of your soil.
+If successful, the stump will die and decay over the next year.
+Avoid using rock salt or table salt, as these can harm your soil.

 Techniques To Physically Remove a Tree Stump

-If you don’t have at least several months to wait to kill the stump, you’ll need to physically remove it from the ground.
+If you don’t have at least several months to wait to kill the stump, you’ll need to physically remove the tree stump from the ground.
 Compared to “home remedies,” these methods are much quicker but take more effort, tools, and money to perform.

 Use Fire To Kill a Tree Stump